mcnvr/schedule-fullstack/README.md

-# Simple Full-Stack Calendar
+# Full-Stack Schedule/Planner

-Simple calendar application to learn and practice some of the basics of full-stack development with Flask and React.
+Simple scheduling application to learn and practice the basics of full-stack development.

+React frontend and Flask backend with SQLAlchemy database to store schedule information.

 ## Run

 .\backend
 ```
 python .\main.py